emotional-cities/byteroad-workshop/README.md

 ![](img/record1.png)

-- To configure eMOTIONAL Cities OGC API Records catalog click on New button in the *Services* tab
+- To configure eMOTIONAL Cities OGC API Records catalog click on **New..** button in the *Services* tab

 ![](img/record2.png)